ARMmbed/mbed-os-example-filesystem/README.md

           MBED_CONF_DATAFLASH_SPI_CS);
   ```

   Starting mbed-os 5.10 the DataFlashBlockDevice is a component under mbed-os.
-In order to add a component to the application use the following `target_overrides` configuration:
+In order to add a component to the application use the following `target_overrides` configuration at the application configuration file:
 ```
   "target_overrides": {
          ...
          "NUCLEO_F429ZI": {
-             "components_add": ["DATAFLASH"],
+             "target.components_add": ["DATAFLASH"],
              ...
          },
          ...